School day mornings can be crazy…but there’s a really easy way to help your kids get ready for school independently with no nagging from you.

 The next morning, I stumbled downstairs to find both girls in the midst of eating breakfast and making their own lunches.

-As the morning progressed, they ran upstairs, referred to the checklist, and to my delight, began taking care of each task, one-by-one.
+As the morning progressed, they ran upstairs, referred to the checklist, and to my delight, began taking care of each task, one by one.

 Showers were taken, beds made, and hair brushed…all without a single reminder from me.